-LEAVE NO TRACE -CARE FOR COLORADO PRINCIPLES
+LEAVE NO TRACE - CARE FOR COLORADO PRINCIPLES

-(NOW BEFORE YOU GO
+1 KNOW BEFORE YOU GO

+- This land really is your land.

+Our state and federal agencies

+manage 42 percent of

+Colorado's majestic

-Our state and federal agencies manage 42 percent of Colorado's majestic landscape, and our cities and counties maintain even more.
-Learn about and respect the spaces we all share.
+landscape, and our cities and

+counties maintain even more.
+Learn about and respect

+the spaces we all own, share and sing about.

 - Stay back from the pack.
-Find your way to less-visited and off-peak destinations to minimize down time and maximize your connection with special places. - Bring along reusable water bottles or hot drink tumblers to limit waste and stay hydrated in our dry climate.
+Find your way to less-visited and off-peak destinations to minimize down time and maximize your connection with special places.

+- Bring along reusable water bottles or hot drink tumblers to limit waste and stay hydrated in our dry climate.

-STICK TO TRAILS
+02 STICK TO TRAILS